Symptoms of multiple sclerosis

 - having a sudden, urgent need to urinate which can lead to unintentionally passing urine (urge incontinence)

 - having to get up frequently during the night to pass urine (nocturia)

-Constipation affects around half of people with MS. They may pass stools much less frequently than normal, and find this difficult.
+Constipation is the most common problem, affecting around half of people with MS. They may pass stools much less frequently than normal, and find this difficult.

 Bowel incontinence is less common but is often linked to constipation.
 If a stool becomes stuck, it can irritate the wall of the bowel, causing it to produce more fluid and mucus that can leak out of the anus (back passage).